Black rot (grape disease): Cultural control

 The last cultural control method would be to maintain clean fields once infected.
 Keep the field well managed, do not allow overgrowth of weeds or plants near the grapes.
-Once the plants have been infected “Remove all mummies from the canopy during the dormant pruning process.
-Mummies produce spores next to the susceptible grapevine tissues throughout the season; even relatively few can cause significant damage.”
-Another technique to rid of infection can be to “cultivate the vineyard before bud-break to bury the mummified berries.
-Diseased berries covered with soil do not produce spores that will reach the developing vines”.
+Once the plants have been infected, mummies are removed "from the canopy during the dormant pruning process" as "[m]ummies produce spores next to the susceptible grapevine tissues throughout the season; even relatively few can cause significant damage."
+Another technique to rid of infection can be to "cultivate the vineyard before bud-break to bury the mummified berries.
+Diseased berries covered with soil do not produce spores that will reach the developing vines".

 Chemical control

 The use of chemical control is widely available for agricultural purposes.
 To apply chemical applications, look at the fungicide label for proper use.
-Be sure that the conditions are optimal to spray to avoid drift and inefficiencies of the fungicide due to application.
+It is recommended to ensure optimal conditions to spray to avoid drift and inefficiencies of the fungicide due to application.
 Fungicide guidelines must be followed.
 There are a wide variety of chemicals that are available for both regular and organic growers.

 Commercially, application of fungicides may be costly.
 To cut down on costs, one must understand the life cycle of the pathogens.
 Different fungicides are more effective at certain infection stages.
 Understand that throughout the development of the plant, different fungicides should be considered to protect plant health.
 In order to cut down on spraying costs, it is important to understand life cycle of the pathogen.
-“Research in New York demonstrated berries of most varieties become resistant to black rot infection 3-4 weeks after bloom, therefore, sprays for black rot should not be needed at this time”.
+"Research in New York demonstrated berries of most varieties become resistant to black rot infection 3–4 weeks after bloom, therefore, sprays for black rot should not be needed at this time".
 Understanding times to limit application is important for good production practices.
 This shows that preventative chemical measures before the three to four weeks would be optimal.
 Each region should develop their own fungicide application program in correlation with cultural practices.

 The most common fungicides that prove to be excellent for certain regions of the United States for controlling black rot are Sovran 50WG, Flint 50WG, Abound Flowable (2.08F), and Pristine 38WDG.
 Some of these fungicides may only be available for commercial use, however homeowners may go to a hardware store or fungicide distributor for similar fungicides.